osmandapp/web/main/docs/user/widgets/markers.md

 ## Top bar widget

 The **Map markers bar** (Android) widget / **Distance indication - Top bar** (iOS) widget displays:
-- Distance from your current location (or the original center of the map when panning) to the selected point indicated by the Marker on the map ([Units of length](../personal/profiles/#general-settings) can be chosen in the Profile settings).
+- Distance from your current location (or the initial map touching point when panning) to the selected point indicated by the Marker on the map ([Units of length](../personal/profiles/#general-settings) can be chosen in the Profile settings).
-- An arrow of the same color as the marker indicates the direction from the current location (or the original center of the map when panning)  and orientation in space of your device (heading) towards the marker.
+- An arrow of the same color as the marker indicates the direction from the current location (or the initial map touching point when panning) and orientation in space of your device (heading) towards the marker.
 - Location Address.
 - Menu icon leading to [Map marker list](../personal/markers/#map-markers-menu).